flux-framework/flux-locator-map/README.md

 ```

 This automation runs nightly to update our map.
 But we aren't perfect, and sometimes
 the data going into the form is not perfect!
-If you see a problem, please [open an issue](https://github.com/hpc-social/map/issues).
+If you see a problem, please [open an issue](https://github.com/flux-framework/locator-map/issues).

 ## 🎨️ Thanks 🎨️

-The HPC.social map is derived from the [US-RSE Map](https://us-rse.org/usrse-map) which was
-also designed and implemented by [@vsoch](https://github.com/vsoch).
+The Flux Framework Center map is derived from [the HPC.social map](https://github.com/hpc-social/map), which is derived from the [US-RSE Map](https://us-rse.org/usrse-map), both of which were designed and implemented by [@vsoch](https://github.com/vsoch).